Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 ## Brief Story to start with 🔮
 Let's go back in time and think about how sophisticated we are now.
-In earlier 1990s, we didn't have enough computing power or as many powerful computers as we do now to do complex operation and not train a machine learning model for sure.
-You won't be able to sit along and code all day staring at a CTR monitor in-front of you.
-Humans have always been these evolving creatures; How to use things, discover things, thing differently of the world.
-With that said, computer science and technology has been in the boom since we started experimenting and pushing them to their limits.
+In the earlier 1990s, we didn't have enough computing power or as many powerful computers as we do now to do complex operations and not train a machine learning model for sure.
+You won't be able to sit along and code all day staring at a CTR monitor in front of you.
+Humans have always been these evolving creatures; How to use things, discover things, think differently of the world.
+With that said, computer science and technology have been in the boom since we started experimenting and pushing them to their limits.
 Now here we are in 2022, battling out which is the best editor (`Vim Vs Emacs`) and with cloud empowering people to make digital transformations on all or most physical assets.

-## 👨‍💻For people who say, enough of talk - [YouTube Demo Link]()
+## 👨‍💻For people who say, enough of talk - [YouTube Demo Link](https://www.youtube.com/watch?v=9fqYRIaMOa0&ab_channel=LateNightCodewithSanthosh)

-## 🕵️‍♂️For people who say, just show what you've build - [GitHub Repo Link](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution)
+## 🕵️‍♂️For people who say, just show what you've built - [GitHub Repo Link](https://github.com/Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution)

-Here is a small example of how the technology can be utilized in the right-way to build something for the humanity to sustain better in this changing world.
-When you're talking about cancer, regardless of types, detecting it as early as possible increases the chance of survival.
+Here is a small example of how technology can be utilized in the right way to build something for humanity to sustain better in this changing world.
+When you're talking about cancer, regardless of type, detecting it as early as possible increases the chance of survival.

 ## Medical Background 👩‍⚕️👨‍⚕️